Koromix/rygel/src/attic/README.md

 Once this file exists, run serf with `serf -C serf.ini`.
 If you don't specify the file explicitly, serf will try to find one from its application directory (i.e. the directory where the executable resides).

-Here is another configuration to reverse proxy https://koromix.dev/ unless a local file match in the directory `files/` exists.
+Here is another configuration to reverse proxy https://koromix.dev/ unless a local file match in the directory `files/` exists:

 ```ini
 [HTTP]